tidyverse/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 3638 reverse dependencies (3616 from CRAN + 22 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 103 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 83 new problems
+ * We saw 80 new problems
- * We failed to check 24 packages
+ * We failed to check 19 packages

 Issues with CRAN packages are summarised below.